dimaoudegrim/Windows_tweaks/README.md

 Disclaimer: I used Perplexity for summerize the titles or description in this readme.
 In this repo I have 2 main files.
 One of them is a registry file that needs to open as administrator and also as the current user. the second file is a powershell for debloating some programs and needs to run as admin.

-I seperate what each file does in this readme. while the first part is for the reg file, and the second part will include the script.
+I've seperated what each file does in this readme. while the first part is for the reg file, and the second part will include the script.

 ----------------
 -REGISTRY FILE:-